adrienharnay/website/src/pages/links/links.md

 - [How HTTPS Works](https://howhttps.works/)
 - [How DNS works](https://howdns.works/)
+- [Mess with DNS](https://messwithdns.net/) - Try experimenting with DNS
 - [Flycut](https://github.com/TermiT/Flycut) - Clean and simple clipboard manager for developers
 - [IFTTT](https://ifttt.com/) - Applets linked to the services you love
 - [ConferCal](https://www.confercal.com/calendars/code) - A conference calendar for developers and other people in tech